GerritCodeReview/homepage/releases/README.md

 * Account data is stored in NoteDb.

+* NoteDb for change metadata is considered stable, and new sites use it by default.

 * NoteDb migration for change metadata is available.

 * Made several improvements and additions to the documentation to help users